sbgn/sbgn/docs/learning_sbgn.md

 <p>In the figure the same biological system is shown in different representations depending on the concepts used to describe it (Le Novère, 2015, <a href="https://dx.doi.org/10.1038/nrg3885">doi:10.1038/nrg3885</a>).
 Note the same set of four proteins in all cases.
 In Process Description ELK1 shown in three differents states, with ELK1 sumoylation (SUMO) and phosphorylation (P) processes.</p>

-<p>To avoid any confusion, next we review only the Process Description language.</p>
+<p>To avoid any confusion, next we address only the Process Description (PD) language.</p>

 ## Process in SBGN PD

-<p>It is be much simpler to understanding the Process Description language and read diagrams if we focus on the process glyph in each case:</p>
+<p>Process is the key element in SBGN PD: </p>

 image process glyph

-<p>Represented in PD, a biological process includes 1) incoming consumption link(s) to the process, 2) production link(s) from the process, and often 3) regulatory link(s) to the process, for example stimulation or inhibition.</p>
+<p>Understanding the language and reading diagrams is much simpler if a diagram is seen as a collection of interconnected processes.
+Represented in PD, a biological process includes 1) incoming consumption link(s) to the process, 2) production link(s) from the process, and often 3) regulatory link(s) to the process, for example stimulation or inhibition.</p>

 image catalysis